-This Coronavirus lockdown didn’t come with a huge amount of planning time.
+Lockdown 2021 didn’t come with a huge amount of planning time.
 Businesses had to react to news as it happened.
 Most were hoping it wouldn’t happen.
-With the government announcing their plans to re-open the economy post COVID-19, now is the time to start making plans for the future.
+Whilst we’re back in lockdown there is good news on the horizon as the vaccine roll out continues.
+Now is the time to start making plans for the future.

-Many businesses don’t know exact details or dates for when they can re-open and we don’t have specific plans for schools, but we do know enough to make plans to continue your business.
+At the time of writting we don’t know when lockdown will be eased or how, but we do know enough to make plans to continue your business.

 This is a crisis for both our health systems and our economy.
 The health crisis cannot be ignored as we start to consider plans to re-open.
 People have experienced very sudden changes and a period of anxiety around their own health and wellbeing, as well as that of their family and friends.

 Our April 2020 article on Preparing for a Post-COVID-19 World made some educated guesses around what businesses are likely to face in the future as a result of the pandemic.
-This article aims to provide some more practical advice for what you can do proactively within your business now that we’re starting to understand how a world coming out of lockdown may look.
+This article aims to provide some more practical advice for what you can do proactively within your business.

 What does getting back to work mean for your business?